Locally Consistent Parsing for Text Indexing in Small Space: with Selected Positions

-\paragraph{Remark about edge cases.} When using a $(\tau,\delta)$-partitioning set we assume that all our queries are of indices in the range $[1+\delta..n-\delta]$.
-This assumption is covered by the algorithm can consider a string $S'$ which is the concatenation of $S$ with $\delta$ occurrences of a special character $\#$ in each side of $S$.
-Notice that if $S$ is given in a read only, the algorithm can simulate the string $S'$ with additional constant space.
-In addition, The size of $S'$ is $n+2\delta=\O(n)$.
+\paragraph{Remark about border cases.} When using a $(\tau,\delta)$-partitioning set we assume that all the queries to the algorithm are made with indices from the range $[1+\delta..n-\delta]$.
+If this is not the case, the algorithm considers string $S'=\#^\delta S \#^\delta$ where $\#$ is a special character.
+Notice that $|S'|=n+2\delta=\O(n)$ and if $S$ is given in a read only memory, the algorithm is able to simulate $S'$ with additional constant space.

 \paragraph{The partitioning string.} Given a $(\tau,\delta)$-partitioning set $P$ of size $\O(\frac{n}{\tau})$ we consider the partitioning of $S$ induced by $P$.
 Let $p_1<\cdots<p_h$ be all the indices in $P\cup\{1,n+1\}$, then the $i$th block of $S$ (for $1\le i< h$) is $S_i=S[p_i..p_{i+1}-1]$.
 Since there are at most $\O(\frac n\tau)$ blocks, we associate with each block a unique symbol from $\Sigma'=\{1,\dots,\O(\frac n \tau)\}$, such that if two blocks are equal (correspond to the same string) they have the same symbol.
-The unique symbols are determined by sorting the blocks in $\O(n)$ time due to Theorem~\ref{lem:string_sorting}, where the only exception are periodic blocks whose length is larger than $\tau$.
+The unique symbols are determined by sorting the blocks in $\O(n)$ time due to Lemma~\ref{lem:string_sorting}, where the only exception are periodic blocks whose length is larger than $\tau$.
 For those blocks, we take only the first $2\tau$ characters into the sorting and add at the end a new character which is the length of the block (we assume that the alphabet of $S$ contains $\{1,2,\dots,n\}$, otherwise we extend the alphabet).
 The value of each block is its rank among all the (distinct) blocks.
 It is straightforward that the value of each block is a unique identifier which equals among all copies of the block.
-Using this values, we consider the \emph{partitioning string} $S_P$ over $\Sigma'$, defined such that $S_P[i]$ is the value of the $i$th block $S[p_{i}..p_{i+1}-1]$.
+Using these values, we consider the \emph{partitioning string} $S_P$ of length $h-1$ over $\Sigma'$, defined such that $S_P[i]$ is the value of the $i$th block $S[p_{i}..p_{i+1}-1]$.
 The string $S_P$ is constructed in $\O(n)$ time from the partitioning set $P$ and its length is $\O(\frac n\tau)$.